Before Internet, all businesses were done in the physical world. Today, with the arrival of the Internet, businesses can be done online.

 What Does An Online Business Mean?

-A business owner can choose to do business in the physical world (also known as offline), in the world wide web (also known as online), or both offline and online.
+A business owner can choose to do it in the physical world (also known as offline), in the world wide web (also known as online), or both offline and online.
 When a business owner does any or all of their business on the Internet, he or she is doing business online.
 We can also say that it is an online business.

 An Online Business Is Similar To A Traditional Brick and Mortar Business